SmartTensors/GreenNMFk.jl/README.md

 (and the lack of a few addtl. examples), `GreenNMFk` should be in a state more or less ready to ship.

-1. Clustering (from lines 71-77) needs to be verified and bug tested.
+1. Clustering (from lines 71-77 in GreenClustering.jl) needs to be verified and bug tested.
 Currently will crash at `NMFk.finalize()`.
-I believe this is issue actually starts with improperly formatted inputs to `NMFk.clustersolutions_old` - but the current structure of the inputs (particularily `[vec(col_sources)']`)  are the only format that will get through the function without crashing.
+I believe this is issue actually starts with improperly formatted inputs to `NMFk.clustersolutions_old`
+- but the current structure of the inputs (particularily `[vec(col_sources)']`) are the only format that will get through the function without crashing.

 2. A true random sampling of `x_init` from `lb` to `ub` will often generate inputs that do not converge (at least, in a resonable timescale) in the solver.